 Students on suspension may not participate in athletics.
-In accordance with regulations of the National Junior College Athletic Association and of Lenoir Community College, to take part in varsity baseball, men and women's basketball, and volleyball, a student must be full time and have completed 12 hours of academic work during the previous semester in college with a cumulative average of 2.0 or better.
+In accordance with regulations of the National Junior College Athletic Association and of Lenoir Community College, to take part in varsity baseball, men and women's basketball, and volleyball a student must be fulltime and maintain a cumulative average of 2.0 or better.
+They must also meet first or second season Academic Requirements of the NJCAA.